Do you remember your first job? I was cutting lawns at age 14 and working at a park district as a concession worker at 15 years old.

 Though each state has separate child labor laws.

-and 15 Year Old Kids Can Legally Perform
+What Jobs Can 14 and 15 Year Old Kids Legally Perform?

 - Bagging and carry out goods for customer orders